Angels (Neon Genesis Evangelion): Leliel

-The Leliel episode was originally intended to include a simple, traditional battle following the track established by the previous episodes; the production staff, however, decided to include an episode with an Angel that is more interested in humans than in their annihilation to avoid revealing the riddles about the Angels' true nature.
-For the clash, Gainax condensed the ideas of what should have been a trilogy of episodes with the same theme.
+While trapped inside the Angel, Shinji encounters and converses with another self, which is presumed to be Leliel.
+The scene, which is set on a train, was the idea of Kazuya Tsurumaki, who took inspiration from a dream he had as a child.
+The staff decided to include an episode with an Angel that is interested in humans to avoid revealing the riddles about the Angels' true nature.
+For the clash, Gainax condensed the ideas of what would have been a trilogy of episodes with the same theme.
 In the initial scenario, Leliel would select Japanese from the verses of some animals and several human languages so it could communicate with Shinji.
-Tsurumaki and the production staff changed their minds, finding the idea of an Angel conversing in human language "too anti-climactic" and "pulp fiction", and devised the final scenario, in which "Shinji converses with himself".
+Tsurumaki and the production staff changed their minds, finding the idea of an Angel conversing in human language "too anti-climactic" and "pulp fiction".
+According to the official film books of the series, the two Shinji in the sequence represent the psychological concepts of ego and superego.
+The Dirac Sea depicted in the anime took inspiration from Paul Dirac's concept of the same name and is also drawn from the novel Ten Billion Days and One Hundred Billion Nights (億の昼と千億の夜, Oku no hiru to sen oku no yoru) by Ryu Mitsuse.